unkown263/Light-Queue/README.md

 `THUMBNAIL` : Put telegraph link of a picture for use of Thumbnail.

-`FFMPEG` : Put your preferred ffmpeg or Handbrake-cli code
+`FFMPEG` : Put your preferred ffmpeg code
+[OR To use Handbrake-cli input `bash test.sh` instead then edit test.sh file (not for those deploying in heroku)]

 ### Deploy
 #### On Railway